 Class 14 - Numismatics of Asia and the Pacific

-All numismatic material issued or used in Asia east of the Urals and Iran, and in the southeast Asian, Australasian, and Pacific islands.
+Numismatic material of any type issued, used in, or related to Asia east of the Urals and Iran, and in the southeast Asian, Australasian, and Pacific islands.
 Excluded is Hawaii under the United States.